 Completion of Eligibility Requirements.
 This includes both of the following:

-Testing for new and returning individuals or participants, as described in the Based on an Individual’s Status section, to determine eligibility, if necessary, and placement for AEL services based on basic educational need
+Testing for new and returning individuals or participants, as described in the Testing Considerations section, to determine eligibility, if necessary, and placement for AEL services based on basic educational need

-Collection of required data elements t document and other information as described in the Intake, Eligibility, and Orientation section, including collection of the individual’s Social Security number (SSN) or reason for nondisclosure of SSN, as described in AEL Letter 02-19, “Collection of Certain Participant Information for Performance Reporting,” and subsequent issuances, and AEL guidance on required data elements for AEL enrollment, including AEL Letter 05-19, “Required Data Elements for Individual AEL Enrollment,” and subsequent issuances
+Collection of required data elements.
+This facilitates the documenting of age eligibility and other information, as described in the Intake, Eligibility, and Orientation section, including collection of the individual’s Social Security number (SSN) or reason for nondisclosure of SSN, as described in AEL Letter 02-19, “Collection of Certain Participant Information for Performance Reporting,” and subsequent issuances, and forthcoming AEL guidance on required data elements for AEL enrollment.

 Collection of Qualitative Information.
 This is facilitated through individual interviews or questionnaires to capture personal and academic needs, included disability-related needs.
 The process also helps providers learn the assets that individuals bring with them from life and work experiences.

 Goal-setting.
 It is essential to document goals for instruction and other services that will serve as the foundation for AEL services.
 Participant goals are the foundation of the Individual Training, Education, and Career Plan (ITEC Plan) described in the AEL Guide.
 Participant goals must be revisited and updated regularly.